Guntler/SideScrollerDragon/README.md

     * Represents an object that can move
 *  Player
     * Represents an object over which the player has control (can be branched into what type of control)
+*  Enemy
+    * Represents an object that can hurt the player (can be branched into what type of enemy)